fyne-io/fyne/README.md

 ## Prerequisites

-Before you can use the Fyne tools you need to have a stable copy of EFL installed.
+Before you can use the Fyne tools you need to have a stable copy of EFL (at least 1.19) installed.
 This will be automated by our [bootstrap](https://github.com/fyne-io/bootstrap/) scripts soon, but for now you can follow our [setup instructions](https://github.com/fyne-io/bootstrap/blob/master/README.md).

 Then using standard go tools you can install Fyne's core library using: